ZitongBo/ZitongBo.github.io/_pages/about.md

 New:
 ------
-* Our work has been accepted by ICCD2024 and I will give an oral presentation on November 18 in Milan, Italy.
+* Our work [RTDeepEnsemble: Real-time DNN Ensemble Method for Machine Perception Systems](https://zitongbo.github.io/publication/RTDeepEnsemble) has been accepted by the 42nd IEEE International Conference on Computer Design (ICCD2024) and I will give an oral presentation on November 18 in Milan, Italy.
+* Our latest work on energy management for embedded systems based on reinforcement learning has been submitted to the 22nd ACM Conference on Embedded Networked Sensor Systems (SenSys 2024).
+* Our work [Designing Real-Time Neural Networks by Efficient Neural Architecture Search](https://zitongbo.github.io/publication/RetNAS) and [HFGCN: Hybrid Filter Graph Convolutional Network for Heterophilic Graphs](HFGCN: Hybrid Filter Graph Convolutional Network for Heterophilic Graphs) have been accepted 2024 International Conference on Intelligent Computing (ICIC 2024).
+See you in Tianjin, China!
+* My first work [Developing Real-Time Scheduling Policy by Deep Reinforcement Learning](https://zitongbo.github.io/publication/RLscheduler) has been accepted by 27th IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS 2021)!